AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 ---
-title: Integrate Experience Platform Web SDK
+title: Integrate AEM Sites and Experience Platform Web SDK
-description: Learn how to integrate AEM as a Cloud Service with Experience Platform Web SDK.
+description: Learn how to integrate AEM Sites as a Cloud Service with Experience Platform Web SDK.
 This foundational step is essential for integrating Adobe Experience Cloud products, such as Adobe Analytics, Target, or recent innovative products like Real-Time Customer Data Platform, Customer Journey Analytics, and  Journey Optimizer.
 version: Cloud Service
 feature: Integrations
 topic: Integrations, Architecture